Irritable Bowel Syndrome

 - mild celiac disease that damages the intestines, causing IBS symptoms

 Your doctor may be able to diagnose IBS based on your reported symptoms.
-He or she may have you adopt a certain diet or cut out specific food groups for periods of time to rule out any food allergies.
-A stool sample may be taken to rule out infection, and blood tests can be done to check for anemia and rule out celiac disease (gluten intolerance).
+They may have you adopt a certain diet or cut out specific food groups for periods of time to rule out any food allergies.
+A stool sample may be taken to rule out infection, and blood tests can be done to check for anemia and rule out celiac disease.

 A colonoscopy may also be performed.
-This is a test in which a thin tube is inserted into the anus to enable your doctor to examine your colon and take biopsies (tissue samples) if necessary.
-This is typically done only if your doctor suspects other causes for your symptoms, such as colitis, Crohn’s disease (an inflammatory bowel disease), or cancer.
-It may also be done if you are over 50 years of age.
+This is a test in which a tube with a camera and light source is inserted through the anus to enable your doctor to examine your colon and take tissue samples (biopsies) if necessary.
+This is typically done only if your doctor suspects other causes for your symptoms, such as colitis, inflammatory bowel disease (Crohn’s disease), or cancer.
+It is also typically recommended as a screening test for cancer if you are over 50 years of age and have not had a previous colonoscopy.

 Things you can do to ease symptoms of IBS include: